prakhar897/awesome-wordle/README.md

 [JoinedWords](https://jw-daily.web.app/#/) - Guess words based on clues.

+[Kilorlde](https://jonesnxt.github.io/kilordle/) - Wordle but you have to guess 1000 words in 1005 tries.

+[Letterle](https://edjefferson.com/letterle/) - Wordle but you have to guess 1 letter.

+[Lewdle](https://www.lewdlegame.com/) - Wordle with Bad words.

+[Mathler](https://www.mathler.com/) - Wordle but you have to guess Math equations.

 [Moviedle](https://moviedle.xyz/) -Wordle but you have to guess Movies

 [Nerdle](https://nerdlegame.com/) - Wordle, but with numbers